ryzhovau/rrdstorm/README.md

 -----------------------

  * rrdtool - a package from Entware/Optware/OpenWRT repositories,
- * bash - required bacause of arrays, shell from busybox is not sufficient,
+ * bash - required because of arrays, a shell from busybox is not sufficient,
  * cron - to collect data periodically,
  * web server - to serve static HTML files and PNG images with stat visualization.